Egyptian eInvoicing & eReceipt

 Specific taxpayer benefits expected long-term are:

-- Reduce the administrative burden, cost of transactions and the need to archive paper invoice
+- Reduce the administrative burden, cost of transactions and the need to archive paper invoice and receipts

 - Reduce audit procedure with the possibility of remote audit